Letters of Recommendation (LoRs)

 A: Photographs for ERAS must be submitted to your designated dean’s office.
 Please refer to the MyERAS User Guide.

 Medical Student Performance Evaluation (MSPE)/Dean’s Letter of Evaluation

 Q: What is included in the Dean’s Letter?
 Are USMLE and COMLEX scores included?
 Can we see the letter before it is sent out?

 A: The MSPE describes, in sequential manner, a student’s performance, as compared to that of his/hers peers through three full years of medical school and possibly part of the fourth year.
 USMLE and COMLEX scores are not included in the MSPE since they are separate supporting documents for ERAS.
 Students are required to review their MSPE for accuracy and to authorize its release.
 You will be contacted by email when your MSPE is ready for review.
-For more information on the MSPE please see the AAMC Guidelines and Template or contact the office of the Department of Career Services.
+For more information on the MSPE please see the AAMC Guidelines or contact the office of the Department of Career Services.